 When Strike Force developer Foxnet increased the level cap from 55 to 65, Knightlygaming, showcased a fully maxed out team in a video that came out less than two weeks after the update.
 This lead to a wave of speculation from the community concerning how he was legitimately able to achieve this.
 Shortly afterwards, Knightlygaming released an emergency video of sorts detailing his relationship with Foxnet.
 While the original video was taken down from YouTube, you can still see it below.

 Essentially, Knightlygaming discloses the fact that he has been working for Foxnet and has thus received in-game perks to help create content for the community.
 Clearly, he didn’t prepare this video beforehand as his word choice is pretty awful.
 He notes that he “works for Foxnet” which seems to imply that he is a Foxnet employee.
-This, however, is not the case, and Foxnet actually wrote a response in a massively upvoted Reddit thread clarifying his relationship with them.
+This, however, is not the case, and Foxnet actually wrote a response

 The author of that thread, u/aus10w, calls Foxnet out for this ridiculous move, commenting that it was extremely unfair towards players who had actually spent large sums of money to reach the top of the leaderboards.
 Among several big complaints, the thread also criticizes Foxnet’s lack of communication with players and calls for the company to hire a community director to forward the community’s concerns to management.
 To add insult to injury, Foxnet’s response didn’t address any issue aside from the one concerning Knightlygaming.